 Here’s news for you: Sintra is that place!
 Once you see it with your own eyes, you’ll realise that your imagination couldn’t do it justice.
 The first chance you get to plan a day trip from Lisbon, get on the train at Rossio Station, and reach this magical place in less than an hour.

-There’s a lot to do in this town so we suggest getting on the bus and taking the ride uphill.
+You might not know where to begin on what to do in Sintra because you’ll be spoilt for choice.
+We suggest getting on the bus and taking the ride uphill.
 On top of the hill are two magnificent sites, the Castle of the Moors and the National Palace of Pena (Parque e Palácio Nacional da Pena).
 Don’t forget to stroll through the old town and visit the 14th-century palace, once the enchanting home to the kings and queens of Portugal.